Calculate employee turnover (Employee turnover analysis)

 Employee turnover figures

-Before starting advanced statistical analysis on turnover, it is therefore important to first understand some employee turnover figures.
+Before starting advanced statistical analysis on turnover, it is important to first understand some employee turnover figures.
 Calculating employee turnover can be done by answering several questions.
 How much turnover is there?
 How much of that turnover is undesirable?
 Among which employee groups is employee turnover highest?
 What are the costs of employee turnover?
 To chart annual employee turnover, the following formula can be used:

 Number of leavers / ((number of employees at the beginning of the year + number of employees at the end of the year) /2)